kent-map/kent/austen/austen-sevenoaks.md

 Jane seems to have found the experience trying.
 She may have drawn inspiration from it for the dinner party that takes place at the Grants’ rectory in her third novel, _Mansfield Park_ (1814),[^ref2]  during which the timid protagonist, Fanny Price, attempts to avoid social interaction:
 <br><br>
->In the drawing-room Mr. Crawford certainly was, having been just long enough arrived to be ready for dinner; and the smiles and pleased looks of the three others standing round him, shewed how welcome was his sudden resolution of coming to them for a few days on leaving Bath.
-A very cordial meeting passed between him and Edmund; and with the exception of Fanny, the pleasure was general; and even to _her_ there might be some advantage in his presence, since every addition to the party must rather forward her favourite indulgence of being suffered to sit silent and unattended to.
+'In the drawing-room Mr. Crawford certainly was, having been just long enough arrived to be ready for dinner; and the smiles and pleased looks of the three others standing round him, shewed how welcome was his sudden resolution of coming to them for a few days on leaving Bath.
+A very cordial meeting passed between him and Edmund; and with the exception of Fanny, the pleasure was general; and even to _her_ there might be some advantage in his presence, since every addition to the party must rather forward her favourite indulgence of being suffered to sit silent and unattended to.'
 _Mansfield Park_
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/a/af/MansfieldParkTitlePage.jpg" label="Mansfield Park" attribution="Jane Austen (1775 - 1817), Public domain, via Wikimedia Commons">